Redtef/D_D-directory/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+TODO list
+- add a small explanation below the divider to explain what is it
+- needs a footer
+- things need to look a lil bit better visually
+- next steps after finishing this task (add your own touch , change the front end stuff etc..)